Afalqannas/zoom-auto-login/README.md

 - If you want to open zoom application at the given time, You should install zoom and login

 ### Note:
-- when you run 'ZoomAuto.exe' the two folders 'firefox_driver' and 'o253xtdm.zoom_auto' should be in the same path with 'ZoomAuto.exe'
+- When you run 'ZoomAuto.exe' the two folders 'firefox_driver' and 'o253xtdm.zoom_auto' should be in the same path with 'ZoomAuto.exe'

 ### License
-- CC0: Public Domain
+- GPLv3 License